- Admission Tuition Deposit

 Non-Payment of Tuition and Fees

-The university shall temporarily suspend further academic progress of any student who has not satisfied the entire balance of his or her fee liability by the established deadlines.
+The university shall temporarily suspend further academic progress of any student who has not paid the entire balance of their tuition and fee liability by the established deadlines.
 This will be accomplished by placing a financial hold on the student’s record, which will prevent the student from receiving grades, transcripts and/or diploma, and the student’s registration will be denied for future terms until the account has been satisfied.
 (UF-3.037 Regulations of the University of Florida)

 Refund of Tuition and Fees

-The following circumstances may constitute a tuition and fees refund:
+The following circumstances may constitute a tuition and fees refund (UF 3.0371 Regulations of the University of Florida):

 - If notice of withdrawal from the University is approved prior to the end of the drop/add period and written documentation is received from the student